-The purpose of this policy is to provide the guidelines necessary to ensure that the rights of individuals who use service animals to assist with disabilities are protected in accordance with Title II of the Americans with Disabilities Act (ADA).
+The purpose of this policy is to provide the guidelines necessary to ensure that the rights of individuals who use service animals to assist with disabilities.

 It is the policy of the Boise Police Department to provide services and access to persons with service animals in the same manner as those without service animals.
 Department members shall protect the rights of persons assisted by service animals in accordance with state and federal law.